Robdel12/DropKick/readme.md

   Rebuilds the Dropkick and reinitalized the Dropkick object. *Only use if the original select element has changed.

+- dk.**dispose**()

+  Removes the Dropkick element from the DOM and the object from the cache.

+  Returns itself.

 ## Advanced

 These are categorized as "advanced" because we feel as these wouldn't normally